California Liability Insurance and What It Means

 When Is a Vehicle Registration Suspended?

-Failure to carry insurance may result in a suspension of your vehicle registration.
-This happens when:
+Failure to carry insurance may result in a suspension of your vehicle registration, which will happen when:

-• DMV is notified that an insurance policy has been cancelled and a replacement policy is not submitted within 45 days.
+- DMV gets notified that an insurance policy has been canceled and a replacement policy is not submitted within 45 days.

-What to Do When You Need to Cancel Your Insurance
+What You Must Do When You Want to Cancel Your Insurance

-If you decide not to drive your insured vehicle and don’t have it parked on a California roadway, you should notify DMV before you cancel your insurance.
+Suppose you decide not to drive your insured vehicle and don’t have it parked on a California roadway.
+In that case, you should notify the DMV before you cancel your insurance.
 To prevent a vehicle registration suspension, submit an Affidavit of Non-Use (ANU) (REG 5090) form to DMV online at www.dmv.ca.gov.
 Then, contact your insurance company.

 Things to Remember for Your California DMV Written Test

-• You must carry evidence of insurance in your vehicle at all times.
+- You must always carry evidence of insurance in your vehicle.

-• It must be shown when you are asked by a peace officer to do so.
+- It must be shown when a police officer asks for it.

-• You must show it to other drivers when you have an accident.
+- You must show it to other drivers if involved in a collision.